 - Intelligent Platform Management Interface (IPMI) version 2.0

 - Simple Network Management Protocol (SNMP) version 3.0

 - Common Information Model (CIM)

 Integrated network support

-The server comes with an integrated quad-port Broadcom Gigabit Ethernet controller, which supports connection to a 10 Mbps, 100 Mbps, or 1000 Mbps network.
-For more information, see Configuring the Ethernet controller.
+The server comes with an integrated 4-port (2 ports by default, 2 ports by upsell) Gigabit Ethernet controller, which supports connection to a 10 Mbps, 100 Mbps, or 1000 Mbps network.
+For more information, see Configuring the Gigabit Ethernet controller.

 Integrated Trusted Platform Module (TPM)